arealalien/Schoolthings/README.md

 # Schoolthings #
 ________________

-This is a school project for IT class ♡
+This is a collection of school projects for IT class ♡

 IMPORTANT: files may be very unfinished, and not up to date all the time